Berkeley Springs, West Virginia

-Berkeley Springs is a town in, and the county seat of, Morgan County, West Virginia, United States, in the state's Eastern Panhandle.
-"Berkeley Springs" is also commonly used to refer to the area in and around the Town of Bath.
+Berkeley Springs, formally named Bath, is a town in Morgan County, West Virginia, United States, and its county seat.
+The population was 758 at the 2020 census.
 In 1776, the Virginia Legislature incorporated a town around the springs and named it Bath.
-Since 1802, it has been referred to by the name of its original Virginia post office, Berkeley Springs.
-The population of the town was 800 (estimated).
-The town is located within the Hagerstown–Martinsburg, MD–WV Metropolitan Statistical Area.
-Berkeley Springs is a sister city to Bath, Somerset, England.
+Since 1802, it has been referred to by the name of its original post office, Berkeley Springs.
+It is located in the eastern panhandle of West Virginia and is part of the Hagerstown–Martinsburg metropolitan area.

 The area contains mineral water springs frequented by Native Americans indigenous to the area, possibly for thousands of years.
 After settlement by Europeans, the mineral springs drew many visitors from urban areas.
 Notable colonial visitors to the area included George Washington and James Rumsey.
 Berkeley Springs remained a popular resort area during the United States' early years.
 It is the home of the Berkeley Springs International Water Tasting, the longest-running and largest such event in the world.
-Another local tradition is the famed Apple Butter Festival, started by a group of local business owners in 1974, with overwhelming support from then-Mayor Frank Heiner.

-The area continues to be a popular resort area, with tourism the primary industry in the county and six full-service spas using mineral water.
-A historic building whose construction began in 1885 was built as a retreat for Rosa and Samuel Taylor Suit overlooking the town.
-It often is called "Berkeley Castle".
+Another local tradition is the Apple Butter Festival, started by a group of local business owners and led by then Mayor Frank Heiner, in 1974.
+It continues to be a popular resort area, with tourism the primary industry in the county and there being six full-service spas using mineral water.

-Berkeley Springs is a noted arts community with working artists accounting for approximately 1% of the county population of 18,500.
-The town is also a good jumping off point for exploring the Potomac and Cacapon Rivers valleys just to the north and west.
-Since 1994, the town has been listed in all four editions of John Villani's "100 Best Small Art Towns in America" (one of only 11 towns so rated).